thomascjw30/ML-Engineer-Capstone-Project/README.md

 <img src='https://github.com/thomascjw30/ML-Engineer-Capstone-Project/blob/main/Screenshots/auto_bestmodel_features.png'>
 <br>
 <br>
-The results for AutoML was decent, although I personally hoped it would have been higher, but 81% accuracy on a binary classification example is still pretty good.
+The results for AutoML were decent, although I personally hoped it would have been higher, but 81% accuracy on a binary classification example is still pretty good.
 Improvements could've been done by feature engineering the data for more features/variables but given this project's main focus is to train via AutoML + Hyperdrive and deploy the best model for endpoint consumption, I left it as is for now.
 <br><br>

 ## Hyperparameter Tuning - 3rd Step